113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 **Tip:** You can also use **ba emau** as an alias for the longer **ba enable-managers-add-users** command name.

-### Disabling managers from adding users
+### Disabling Managers from adding users
 {: #clius_dmau}

 If organization managers have been enabled to add users to the organizations they manage in your {{site.data.keyword.Bluemix_notm}} environment with the **enable-managers-add-users** command, and if you have the **Superuser** permission, you can remove this setting.
 To disable managers from adding users, use the following command:

 ```
 cf ba disable-managers-add-users